Sbsm157/LRA_generic_distinguishers/README.md

 <a id="readme-top"></a>

-This Git repository is associated with the article *Generic-compatible distinguishers for linear regression based attacks* available on ```TODO``` .
+This Git repository is associated with the article *Generic-compatible distinguishers for linear regression based attacks* available on [Cryptology ePrint Archive](https://eprint.iacr.org/2025/1875).

 <!-- Table of contents -->
 <details>